mitzuq/Cheatbreaker-Brasil.github.io/README.md

 </p>

 <p align="center">
-Cheatbreaker 3.1 is a modpack created to give you a more suitable and improved experience for fps and pvp 1.8.9.
+Cheatbreaker Brasil is a modpack created to give you a more suitable and improved experience for fps and pvp 1.8.9.